rosehartman/frog-trap/trap_model_manduscript.md

 While very attractive sinks clearly decrease growth rates and equilibrium population densities, having some dispersal toward a low-quality patch is better for population growth and persistence than only having one patch.
 This can be caused by distribution of risk in stochastically varying populations (Cohen 1966), or increased carrying capacity in density dependent scenarios (see appendixA).
 The degree to which dispersal toward a sink increases population growth depends upon which life stage disperses, and the survivorship of the pre-dispersal life stage and the post-dispersal life stage.

 The unimodal relationship between growth rate and attractiveness of the high-predation patch in the stochastic model is can be thought of in the same terms as bet-hedging or risk-spreading (Philippi and Seger 1989).
 However, bet-hedging theory generally relates to the fitness of individuals, while our model demonstrates how poor fitness consequences for some individuals can lead to higher metapopulation growth rates.
 While the low-predation patch has higher average juvenile recruitment, in any given year it may have lower juvenile recruitment than the high predation patch.
 There have been numerous other models showing how risk spreading may cause apparently maladaptive habitat choice.
 For example, a paper by Holt (1997) proposed that sinks are stable over evolutionary time because of high variance in survivorship at the source patch.
 While he also assumed organisms had perfect information on fitness in the two patches at the time they settled, the lack of knowledge of long-term dynamics makes preference for sink patches possible.
 A model by (Jansen and Yoshimura 1998) showed environmental stochasticity can even cause a metapopulation to persist when all patches were sinks on average.
 However, poor habitat choice may cause the population to decline despite the benefits using multiple patches in a stochastic environment.
 Remes (2000) suggested that habitat choice, rather than dispersal limitation or despotic distributions, might actually drive the production of sinks when there was misinformation on the patch’s suitability.

+Previous models of ecological traps have not shown this uni-model relationship between growth rate and dispersal because they were either deterministic (eg Deleibes et. al. 2001), or becasue the model was parameterized in such a way that it was impossible for the sink patch to have higher survival than the source patch.
+In this model, when predation in the high-predation patch is 100%, the uni-model relationship dissapears and there is no longer any benifit of having some dispersal toward the high-predation patch.

+### Effect of spatial autocorrelation

+Introducing spatial autocorrelation between the patches decreased the peak of the unimodal relationship between attractiveness of the trap and growth rate.
+It also significantly reduces the average growth rate for a given level of predation.
+This type of spatial synchrony makes the environment as a whole more predictable, because the high-predation patch always has lower fitness.
+Degree of spatial autocorrelation has previously been shown to determine amount of dispersal that optimizes population growth in source-sink metapopulation models (Schreiber 2010).
+More predictable environments make the strategy of high breeding site fidelity in this model less adaptive (Switzer 1993).
+If adults were allowed to switch patches based on previous breeding success, they may be able to overcome the lower growth rates caused by the presence of the sink patch.

 ### Effect of stage-structured populations

 The changes in elasticity of log λs to each life stage changed as degree of dispersal and predation changed, highlighting the importance of studying the effect of habitat choice in species with different life histories.
 Previous work has shown how adult longevity can buffer the effect of variability across time (Benjamin S. Halpern et al. 2005), and our results support this finding.
 Increasing adult survival increased metapopulation survival more than an increase in larval or juvenile survival (in most scenarios), however it decreased the value of having the ecological trap on the landscape.
 Because only the juveniles in this model disperse, increasing juvenile recruitment allowed more individuals to take advantage of a possible good year in the high-predation patch, thus increasing the value of the trap.
 Adults live for multiple years, so individuals who settle in the high-predation patch will have lower average fitness than those who settle in the predator-free patch.
 However, adults who have some offspring dispersing to both patches will have higher fitness than those whose offspring all go to one patch or the other.
 Therefore, an ecological trap may be more detrimental for a species with high adult survival than for a species with high juvenile survival.

+When adults experience predation instead of juveniles, increasing adult survial decreases the value of dispersal toward a trap to an even greater degree, because...

-In organisms with greater adult migration than juvenile migration, higher adult survival will increase the benifits of migration toward an ecological trap, since more frequent movements as adults allow individuals to benifit from temporary good years in the high-predation patch.
+In organisms with greater adult migration than juvenile migration, higher adult survival will increase the benifits of migration toward an ecological trap, since more frequent movements as adults allow more individuals to benifit from temporary good years in the high-predation patch.
+However, the benifit of dispersal toward a trap for these organisms is lower for one with juvenile migration because adults are not "stuck" in a trap for multiple gerations.
+Multiple opportunities to switch patches makes initial dispersal decisions less important.
+This life history strategy is seen...

+However, when there is both adult migration and predation on adults, each individual adult will spend the same proportion of time in the trap habitat.
+Therefore, over a lifetime they will all have the same average fitness, negating the benifit of dispersal toward a trap.
+No uni-model curve is produced in this scenario, making it similar to previous models of ecological traps, such as Donovan and Thompson (2001) who found increasing dispersal rates of adults to low-quality habitat caused population extinction when percentage of low-quality habitat was greater than 30%.

 Because an dispersal to an ecological trap allways decreases individual fitness, the population benifit of dispersal to an ecological trap may not be evolutionarily stable.
 It will depend on whether the fitness benifit of having offspring disperse to both patches is greater than the fitness consequences of dispersing to the high predation patch.(FLESH THIS OUT MORE)

-### Effect of spatial autocorrelation

-Introducing spatial autocorrelation between the patches decreased the peak of the unimodal relationship between attractiveness of the trap and growth rate.
-It also significantly reduces the average growth rate for a given level of predation.
-This type of spatial synchrony makes the environment as a whole more predictable, because the high-predation patch always has lower fitness.
-Degree of spatial autocorrelation has previously been shown to determine amount of dispersal that optimizes population growth in source-sink metapopulation models (Schreiber 2010).
-More predictable environments make the strategy of high breeding site fidelity in this model less adaptive (Switzer 1993).
-If adults were allowed to switch patches based on previous breeding success, they may be able to overcome the lower growth rates caused by the presence of the sink patch.